CntoDev/cnto-additions-old/README.md

-#The cnto-additions repository
+# The CNTO Additions Repository
 This repo contains small CNTO-specific tweaks, bits and bobs as addons, so that there doesn't have to be a @mod for each single one.

-The scripts and documentation of this repository were created by <a rel="license" href="https://forums.bistudio.com/user/1115862-freghar/">Freghar</a>.
+The scripts and documentation of this repository were created by <a rel="license" href="https://github.com/freghar/arma-additions">Freghar</a>.

-#Features
+# Features

 * **a3aa_functions**
   * **a3ee** - misc functions for Editor Extension, loadout, etc.